material-motion/material-motion/specifications/runtime.md

     transaction.add(AnchoredSpring.on(position), circleView)
     runtime.commit(transaction)

-`circleView` now has two Intentions and one Actor, a PhysicalSimulationActor.
-Both Intentions are provided to the Actor instance.
+`circleView` now has two Intentions and one Executor, a PhysicalSimulationExecutor.
+Both Intentions are provided to the Executor instance.

-The Actor knows the following:
+The Executor knows the following:

 - It has two forces, both affecting `position`.
 - It needs to model `velocity` for the `position`.

-The Actor creates some state that will track the position's velocity.
+The Executor creates some state that will track the position's velocity.

-The Actor can now:
+The Executor can now:

 1. convert each Intention into a physics force,
 2. apply the force to the velocity, and